1MAGNOVA/1MAGNOVA/README.md

 😄 Fun fact: **I have a funny Vocal range**

 ---
-🔍 I don’t just learn cybersecurity — I **practice ethical hacking**, simulate attacks, and understand how real-world exploits work.
+🔍 ** I learn and practice ethical hacking**, simulate attacks, and understand how real-world exploits work.

 ---